nexiality/documentation/commands/localdb/index.md

 ## Introduction
 What is _localdb_, you asked.
 Well, it's exactly what it sounds like - a local database!

-More specifically, it is an embedded database, powered by the popular & awesome [SQLite](https://www.sqlite.org), inside Nexial.
+More specifically, it is an embedded database, powered by the popular & awesome
+<a href="https://www.sqlite.org" class="external-link" target="_nexial_link">SQLite</a>,
+inside Nexial.
 One can manage and manipulate relational records directly via Nexial automation.
 As an embedded database, the management overhead is nearly non-existence and its access is strictly localized (good for security).
 Embedded database also means that there isn't any data throughput concern since there is no network impact.
 But one may ask,